How uHIT Works

 What Has Evan Done Since 2018?

 At the end of a successful 2018 implementation, Evan’s organization decided to pause its use of uHIT (no one ever said baseball was rational, despite what Moneyball may say!).
-So Evan connected with uHIT through the its Partnership Program for Professional Hitters (contact info@deCervo.com to learn more about this program) and he had uHIT Plus for the start of the 2019 season.
+So Evan connected with uHIT through the its Partnership Program for Professional Hitters (contact info@deCervo.com to learn more about this program) and he used uHIT Plus for the start of the 2019 season.

 We’ll get to those answers in a moment.
-But what about his on-field output, are we going to be able to compare 2019 vs. 2018 stats in the way we did for 2018 vs. 2017?
+But what about his on-field output?
+Are we going to be able to compare 2019 vs. 2018 stats in the way we did for 2018 vs. 2017?
 Let’s look here:

-- 2018 Season – While Using uHIT Custom at AA-Ball: Triple-Slash Line: .254/.315/.339′ OPS: .654
+- 2018 Season while Using uHIT Custom at AA-Ball: .254/.315/.339; OPS: .654

-- 2019 Season – While Using uHIT Plus at AA-Ball: Triple-Slash Line: .248/.293/.311′ OPS: .604
+- 2019 Season while Using uHIT Plus at AA-Ball: .248/.293/.311; OPS: .604

 At first glance, it’s clear Evan’s stats at the same level of pitching competition (AA-Ball) went down!
 But let’s take a closer look at his usage of uHIT and consider also his 2019 stats at AAA-Ball, one level higher:

-- 2019 Season – After Using uHIT Plus at AAA-Ball: Triple-Slash Line: .313/.421/.375′ OPS: .796
+- 2019 Season – After Using uHIT Plus at AAA-Ball: Triple-Slash Line: .313/.421/.375; OPS: .796

 Where Can Evan Go From Here?